 \subsection{SED fitting results}

-The spectral energy distributions of the galaxies in our sample have been previously studied based on existing UV to FIR rest-frame photometric points \citep{Tan+13,Tan+14}.
-With the new MIRI observations we cover the near-IR range up to \simi3.5\micron, helping us to better constrain the mass and age of a possible mature stellar population, found previously in DSFGs \citep{Ma+15}.
-As introduced in Sect.~\ref{subsec:sed_fitting}, we use \texttt{CIGALE} to fit the rest-frame UV-to-mm SEDs for the objects in our sample.
-Fig.~\ref{fig:SED} shows the best-fit SEDs obtained while Table~\ref{tab:SED_results} summarises the physical parameters derived from the Bayesian analysis carried out in this work (see Sect.~\ref{subsec:sed_fitting}).
+The SEDs of the galaxies in our sample have been previously studied based on existing UV to FIR rest-frame photometric points \citep{Tan+13,Tan+14}.
+With the new MIRI observations, we are able to cover the near-IR range up to \simi3.5\micron, helping us to better constrain the mass and age of a possible mature stellar population, found previously in DSFGs \citep{Ma+15}.
+As introduced in Sect.~\ref{subsec:sed_fitting}, we used \texttt{CIGALE} to fit the rest-frame UV-to-mm SEDs for the objects in our sample.
+Figure~\ref{fig:SED} shows the best-fit SEDs obtained while Table~\ref{tab:SED_results} summarises the physical parameters derived from the Bayesian analysis carried out in this work (see Sect.~\ref{subsec:sed_fitting}).